mickfuzz/phd4/_posts/thesis_chapters/2024-8-10-Glossary.md

 ### Overall terms

 **Learning design:** The term used for a set of resources and pedagogical techniques introduced by myself as a facilitator of coding sessions.
+The following terms are used as synonym at times to avoid a repetitive writing style: learning intervention, game making pedagogy.

 **Digital making:** A broad field involving the maker community, physical computing and participation in on-line digital making communities.

 **Game making:** In the context of this study game making is the overall process of constructing a game which may include coding elements but may also involve creating graphical assets and planning activities.

 **Game coding:** In the context of this study game making refers to the aspect of game making which involved interacting and changing the code aspect of the game object.

+### Context / Community

+**Coder Dojo:** A community of volunteers running informal education sessions aimed at young people and their families.
+The initiative has been taken under the arm of the Raspberry Pi foundation.

+**Game Jam:** A term applied to events creating games used in diverse contexts including professional game coders, enthusiasts and at times young learners.
+The term is explored in more detail in Chapter 2.

 ### Pedagogies and Design Concepts